-- · Create an atmosphere that encourages open communication between the Cabinet and the general public, - Increase awareness of the link between education and economic development, and - Propel Kentucky's new economy initiatives to a higher level.
+- Create an atmosphere that encourages open communication between the Cabinet and the general public, - Increase awareness of the link between education and economic development, and - Propel Kentucky's new economy initiatives to a higher level.

 The budgetary resources for the Cabinet are organized in four appropriation units: Office of the Secretary, New Business Development, Financial Incentives, and Existing Business Development.
-The budget for the Department for Commercialization and Innovation is in the Office of the Secretary.
+The Department for Commercialization and Innovation's budget is imbedded within of the Office of the Secretary.